cockroachdb/docs/v2.0/recommended-production-settings.md

 - For best resilience:
     - Use many smaller nodes instead of fewer larger ones.
 Recovery from a failed node is faster when data is spread across more nodes.
     - Use [zone configs](configure-replication-zones.html) to increase the replication factor from 3 (the default) to 5.
+This is especially recommended if you are using local disks rather than a cloud providers' network-attached disks that are often replicated underneath the covers, because local disks have a greater risk of failure.
 You can do this for the [entire cluster](configure-replication-zones.html#edit-the-default-replication-zone) or for specific [databases](configure-replication-zones.html#create-a-replication-zone-for-a-database) or [tables](configure-replication-zones.html#create-a-replication-zone-for-a-table).

 ### Cloud-Specific Recommendations